josh-stillman/devops-for-typescript-devs/README.md

   - Select `find` and `findOne`, and save.
 - Test it out!  run `curl http://localhost:1337/api/news-items`, and you should see your news item!

+## Create GitHub Repo

+Follow the [steps above](#create-github-repo) to create a GitHub repo for your Strapi backend.
+Commit and push!

 ## Dockerize Strapi

-For deployment, we'll containerize Strapi with Docker.
-Docker is an industry standard way to package our applications.
-It allows us to create "containers" which hold not only our application code, but also let us specify the operating system and any additional system dependencies (like Node for instance) our application needs.
+For deployment, we'll containerize Strapi with [Docker](https://www.docker.com/).
+Docker is an industry-standard way to package our applications.
+It allows us to create "containers" which hold not only our application code, but also let us specify the operating system and any additional system dependencies (like Node) our application needs.
 Then, our application can dependably be run on any machine that can run Docker, regardless of any other differences between machines.
 It solves the "but it works on my machine!" problem for us!
 And it allows us to quickly spin up multiple instances of our application for easy scalability.

 It also opens up some interesting possibilities for deploying our application without having to manage servers, which we'll explore later.

 Docker is a deep subject.
 For more, take a look at the [docs](https://docs.docker.com/get-started/), or check out Brian Holt's excellent [Complete Intro To Containers](https://frontendmasters.com/courses/complete-intro-containers/) course on Frontend Masters.

-If you haven't already, install and start [Docker](https://docs.docker.com/desktop/install/mac-install/).
+If you haven't already, [install](https://docs.docker.com/desktop/install/mac-install/) and start Docker.

 ### Create Dockerfile

 Add a file called `Dockerfile` in your Strapi root dir (no file extension).
 We can mostly copy it from the [official sample](https://docs.strapi.io/dev-docs/installation/docker#production-dockerfile).
-One important difference is the `FROM --platform=linux/amd64` which you will need if you are on an M1/M2 Macbook.
+One important difference is the `FROM --platform=linux/amd64`, which you will need if you are on an M1/M2 Macbook.

 ```dockerfile
 # Creating multi-stage build for production